GLOBAL ECONOMY-Tech demand drives Asia's factory revival, China's slowdown puts dampener | Business

 The vaccine rollouts globally and pick-up in demand provided optimism for a vast number of businesses that had grappled for months with a cash-flow crunch and falling profits.
 In Japan, manufacturing activity expanded at the fastest pace in over two years while South Korea's exports rose for a fourth straight month in February, suggesting the region's export-reliant economies were benefiting from robust global trade.

 On the flip side, China's factory activity grew at the slowest pace in nine months in February, hit by a domestic flare-up of COVID-19 and soft demand from countries under renewed lock-down measures.
-"The big picture, supported by the latest figures, is that China's growth remains fairly robust, but it is slowing from previously very rapid rates," Mark Williams, chief Asia economist at Capital Economics, wrote in a note to clients.
+"In all, the softer pace of activity in today's (Chinese) manufacturing print is likely to be temporary, and we expect the growth momentum to pick back up on the back of a broadening out of the domestic demand recovery and a pickup in global demand," said Erin Xin, an economist at HSBC.

-ING economists said that while domestic demand in China should be solid, external demand is likely to continue to be volatile.
+"However, household consumption, while recovering, has not yet fully reached pre-pandemic levels of growth due to continued labor market pressure."
 China was the first major economy to lead the recovery from the COVID-19 shock, so any signs of prolonged cooling in Asia's engine of growth will likely be a cause for concern.

 With the global rebound still in the early days, however, analysts say the outlook was brightening as companies increased output to restock inventory in hopes vaccine rollouts will normalize economic activity.
 "The recovery in durable-goods demand is continuing, which is creating a positive cycle for manufacturers in Asia," said Shigeto Nagai, head of Japan economics at Oxford Economics.